cesardecasas/AniWorld/README.md

 Front-end(soon to be FullStack) web app for anime discovery using Next.js.

-Anime focus web app, amde to search for anime/manga details and upcoming releases.
+Anime focus web app, made to search for anime/manga details and upcoming releases.

 ## Technologies